 - increase internal and external capacity to deal with pressing human rights concerns, including by organizing training activities, encouraging professional networking and promoting information-sharing.

-We currently provide information and assistance in various themes, including: asylum applications and appeals, Dublin III, documentation, family reunification, employment, civil status, and discrimination.
+We currently provide information and assistance in various themes, including: asylum applications/appeals/subsequent applications, Dublin returns, documentation, family reunification, employment, civil status, gender change, and discrimination.

 We also provide legal support towards the creation of new civil society organisations.

-122. …the Court considers that the respondent State must above all, through appropriate legal and/or other measures, secure in its domestic legal order a mechanism which allows individuals taking proceedings to determine the lawfulness of their detention to obtain a determination of their claim within Convention-compatible time-limits, but which nevertheless maintains the relevant procedural safeguards…
+“…the Court considers that the respondent State must above all, through appropriate legal and/or other measures, secure in its domestic legal order a mechanism which allows individuals taking proceedings to determine the lawfulness of their detention to obtain a determination of their claim within Convention-compatible time-limits, but which nevertheless maintains the relevant procedural safeguards…it must have a judicial character and provide guarantees appropriate to the type of deprivation of liberty in question…”